Frontier myth: Frontier heroes

 The frontier hero throughout history has been represented by many men.
-These men include Daniel Boone, William Clark, Davy Crockett, Christopher "Kit" Carson, and William F. "Buffalo Bill" Cody.
+These men include Daniel Boone, William Clark, Davy Crockett, Christopher "Kit" Carson, and William "Buffalo Bill" F. Cody.
 These men have all been made mythical either by their own hand or through depictions of themselves that were either based on falsehoods or facts that were simply embellished.
-In some instances the mythic representation does not represent who the men truly were.

 Daniel Boone

 Daniel Boone was the prototype frontier hero.
-From the beginning of his childhood he loved being out in nature.
-Daniel Boone had a complicated relationship with the West.
+From the beginning of his childhood, he loved being out in nature.
+Boone had a complicated relationship with the West.
 He is portrayed as a frontiersman who believed that the West was a place that one could go to escape the problems of the East and civilization.
 Yet, Boone helped to lead numerous people West, which brought aspects of civilization to the Western frontier.
 Boone was known throughout Kentucky as a good hunter and a reliable man.

 The myth making of Boone was primarily accomplished by John Filson, a schoolteacher from Chester County, Pennsylvania.
 Filson arrived in Kentucky in 1783.
 Filson was interviewing well known men for a book that he was planning on writing.
 During these interviews Filson met Boone.
 Boone regaled him with tales of his adventures.
 Filson completed a manuscript that was divided into two parts that consisted of a portrayal of Kentucky, its landscape, soil, climate, and flora to name a few items.
 Filson, in his second section, included the stories of Boone.
 This book became The Discovery, Settlement, and present State of Kentucke...
 To Which is added An Appendix, Containing The Adventures of Col. Daniel Boon.
 The depiction of Boone in this novel is a watered down version of the Boone.
 You also get staples of western mythology, Filson takes Boones story and turns it into a romantic myth.
 Filson used Indian warfare, captivity narratives, and journals of spiritual revelation and growth to inflate the Daniel Boone he was trying to portray.
 Many historians have argued that Filson's portrayal of Boone is one that is not accurate.
 It is quite clear that in the narrative Filson changed Boone.
 The Filson narrative is the definitive narrative of Daniel Boone, and the one that contributed the most to the mythologizing of Daniel Boone.